wahasa/Fedora/Note/Chromiumfix.md

 ---
 #### Fixed chromium can't be opened
-on Fedora, run this commands
+In Fedora, run this commands

 * Edit script
 ```